hcussi/java-lyrics/user-service/README.md

 ### Kafka Publisher

-When a user is created send message to topic `org.hernan.cussi.lyrics-users.created`.
+When a user is created, modified or deleted send message to topic:
+- `org.hernan.cussi.lyrics-users.created`
+- `org.hernan.cussi.lyrics-users.modified`
+- `org.hernan.cussi.lyrics-users.deleted`

 More info:
 - [Implementing a Kafka Producer and Consumer using Spring Cloud Stream](https://medium.com/javarevisited/implementing-a-kafka-producer-and-consumer-using-spring-cloud-stream-d4b9a6a9eab1)